sodiasm/openapimcp/mcp/README.md

 ### Download the binary

-Download the latest binary from the [release page](https://github.com/longportapp/openapi/releases/tag/longport-mcp-0.1.0)
+Download the latest binary from the [Releases](https://github.com/longportapp/openapi/releases/tag/longport-mcp-0.1.0) page.

 ## Running on Cursor